 Macbook for Engineering Students and Majors - Pros and Cons

 If you are going to an engineering school or college, you might be wondering whether a Macbook is a good enough laptop for an engineering major or not.
 As a student of engineering myself, I don't find any trouble with using a Macbook for my studies.
-In fact, I have several friends (and also a lecturer) who are serious Apple fans and use a sleek, white Macbook Pro.
+In fact, I have several friends (and also a lecturer) who are serious Apple fans and use a sleek and shiny white Macbook Pro.

 However, with different versions of Macbook in the market, it can be hard to make an informed purchase.
 First things first - a Macbook Air won't cut.
 Macbook Air is primarily for light-duty users who do not need serious processing speed, graphics rendering, and designing.
 All versions of Macbook Air also don't have a dedicated graphics adapter - which is a must for laptops for engineering students.

-Macbook for an Engineering Major
+Macbook For an Engineering Major

 Pros of Macbook for Engineering

 - It's an Apple product.
 Period.
 This includes design, light-weight, portability, and a plus if you are an iPhone user accustomed to Apple apps.